sepsis-omics/tutorials/docs/modules/pacbio/index.md

 **Assembly: Polished Assembly**

-- number of contigs
+- Number of contigs
-- max contig length
+- Max contig length
-- graph: confidence vs depth. multi-copy plasmids may have higher coverage.
+- Graph: confidence vs depth.
+Multi-copy plasmids may have higher coverage.

 <!--
 Sarah Baines: I have found with our data that there is no point in repeating quiver more than once after HGAP, and especially if we are going to polish the assembly with short read data later.
 A third run has never made a significant improvement to any of the genomes I have worked with, and after a few runs quiver starts to cycle - where is makes a correction then corrects it back to the original call in the subsequent run and so on.